MicrosoftDocs/power-platform/power-virtual-agents/guidance/project-planning.md

 :::image type="content" source="./media/topics/Project_Planning.png" alt-text="Project planning":::

-Chatbot projects based on Power Virtual Agents can have wildly different timelines and specifications depending on the use case and organization.
+Copilot projects based on Copilot Studio can have wildly different timelines and specifications depending on the use case and organization.
 However, one advantage that low code technologies bring is the *rapid time to market* as shown in the 10-week timeline.

 The advantages in choosing a rapid delivery timeline as your initial project phase include: